-NOTES: The declaration, "you O Lord, are most high," is often translated literally, "You are the LORD Most High" from the Hebrew phrase Yahweh-Elyon.
+NOTES: The declaration, "You, O Lord, are most high," is often translated, "You are the Lord Most High" (NASB); this title comes from the Hebrew phrase Yahweh-Elyon.
 It communicates the sovereignty, exaltation, and majesty of Yahweh (see also Psalm 7:17 and Psalm 47:2).
 This Scripture is not teaching that there is more than one true God.
 In the time of the psalmist (as well as today), the nations were inundated with false gods and the worship of idols.
-The Apostle Paul states that these so-called gods were nothing more than demons and that those who sacrificed to them sacrificed to demons (I Corinthians 10:20; see also Leviticus 17:7; Deuteronomy 32:17; Psalm 106:37).
+The Apostle Paul states that these so-called gods were nothing more than demons and that those who sacrificed to them sacrificed to demons (I Corinthians 10:20; see also Leviticus 17:7; Deuteronomy 32:17; and Psalm 106:37).
 Psalm 97:9 is simply stating that God is exalted and sovereign over all things-including the false idols of men and the powerful demonic influences behind them.